Frequently Asked Questions

 When will you be coming out with Scale Head Offset Couplers?

-We will not be making any Scale Head Offset Couplers for a number of reasons.
+We will not be making any Scale Head Offset Couplers for many reasons.

-A Offset scale head coupler would not be as strong, extra material would need to added to give it the strength, it would not be a "scale" anymore.
+An Offset scale head coupler would not be as strong; extra material would need to be added to give it strength.
+It would not be a "scale" anymore.

-Another reason is the offset scale head couplers would look ugly.
+Another reason is that the offset scale head couplers would look ugly.

 What are the most common screws for mounting couplers?